 - First step is to prepare all the vegetables by peeling, slicing or chopping them accordingly.

-- Add all the vegetables into the skillet, plus coconut oil and lemon juice) (basically add everything except water, spices and tomato juice).
+- Add all the veggies (fresh and frozen) into the skillet, plus coconut oil and lemon juice.
+Basically add everything except water, spices and tomato juice.

 - That’s it!